ChildrensMedicalResearchInstitute/ptm-visquant/how_to.md

 ##### Protein Entry Name or Accession

-Specify a protein of interest by the protein's UniProt entry name or accession code.
-You can find a comprehensive and searchable list proteins with their corresponding entry name and accession code available on the UniProt website: [https://www.uniprot.org/uniprot/](https://www.uniprot.org/uniprot/).
+Specify a protein of interest using the UniProt entry name or accession (for example, BSN_RAT or O88778).
+Proteins entries are restricted to the UniProt release currently being used by Pfam, which provides the evolutionarily conserved domain information.

-The UniProt database is used to validate any input into this field.
-Protein motif and domain information is sourced from PFAM: [http://pfam.xfam.org](http://pfam.xfam.org).
+A valid UniProt entry must be supplied in this field.

 ##### Post-translational modifications file

-One may optionally upload a post-translational modifications file in CSV (comma-separated value) format.
-The application will attempt to convert this information to markup for visualisation on the protein diagram.
+Your post-translational modification site information must be provided via a file in CSV (comma-separated value) format.
+The application will use this information for display on the evolutionarily conserved protein domain structure diagram.

 The first line of the CSV file should be a header which identifies the information which can be found in each column.
-Each line following the header will define a new protein markup.
+Each line following the header will define a new post-translational modification site and optional information on how the information is displayed and quantitative data.

 |Column name|Required|Description|
 |:-|:-|:-|